 Ventilation and indoor air quality

 As experts gain more knowledge about how COVID-19 spreads, it becomes increasingly clear that building systems have a role to play in mitigating indoor infections.
 Recommended strategies to decrease risk range from UV lights and bipolar ionization to filtration and ventilation.

 Increased outdoor air ventilation remains a common direction from trusted resources such as the American Society for Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE) and the Centers for Disease Control and Prevention (CDC).
 Experts say using more fresh air indoors will dilute the viral load, therefore lowering occupants' chance of infection.
 This recommendation comes with its own fair share of complications — equipment capacity and the weather, for example.

 75F has covered outdoor air ventilation in detail over the course of our webinar series.
-To learn more about COVID-19 mitigation and outdoor air ventilation, watch the recording of this webcast or visit our virtual events page for previous recordings of specialized ventilation topics.
+To learn more about COVID-19 mitigation and outdoor air ventilation, watch the recording of this webcast or revisit previous recordings of specialized ventilation topics.